erlef/security-wg/docs/web_app_security_best_practices_beam/common_web_application_vulnerabilities.md

 end
 ```

-A malicious user could sent the content_type to `text/html`, and upload an HTML
+A malicious user could set the content_type to `text/html`, and upload an HTML
 document that executes JavaScript.
 When this file is viewed by a victim, the
 XSS payload executes in the victim web browser.